PHP Tutorial > MySQL

 Below is a quick explanation of the code:

-$link = @mysql_pconnect("localhost","cat","dog") or exit();
+$link = mysqli_pconnect("localhost","cat","dog","myinfo") or exit(); |

-These two lines tell PHP how to connect to the MySQL server.
+This line tells PHP how to connect to the MySQL server.

-$result = mysql_query("select name, salary from Employee");
+$result = mysqli_query($link,"select name, salary from Employee"); |

-This specifies up the query to be executed.
+This specifies the query to be executed.

-while ($row=mysql_fetch_row($result))
+while ($row=mysqli_fetch_array($result))

 |